 Utility and Review Board approves boundary expansion

-A Nova Scotia Utility and Review Board panel is hearing an application from the Village of New Minas to expand its boundaries southward.
+A Nova Scotia Utility and Review Board panel approved an application from the Village of New Minas to expand its boundaries southward.
 The subject lands are in yellow.

 By Jennifer Hoegg